-In addition, patients with broken heart syndrome typically lack the coronary artery blockages associated with heart attacks.
+In addition, those with broken heart syndrome typically lack the coronary artery blockages associated with heart attacks.

 Are Women at Higher Risk?

-While the syndrome does occur in both sexes, a recent literature review found that 90% of broken heart cases occur in postmenopausal women.
-The condition typically occurs in women who are 60 or older.
+While the syndrome does occur in both genders, a recent literature review found that 90% of broken heart cases occur in postmenopausal women.
+The condition typically occurs in women who are aged 60 years and older.
 The reasons why the condition occurs more in women is still uncertain.
 However, researchers think sex hormones may play a role.

 Broken heart syndrome is a temporary and reversible condition.
-The left ventricle will revert to its normal shape in days or weeks.
+The left ventricle will revert to its normal shape and function in days or weeks.
 It’s also uncommon for it to happen again.

 Coping with Stress

 We will all experience stress in our lives.
+Learning how to cope with stress, especially when it's unexpected may help you avoid problems.
 Mental Health America offers the following suggestions to cope:

 - Complete one task before moving on to the next one.